ericzhutmx/media-window/README.md

 # media-window
-media windows retrived and filtered from json which and view, click and sort.
+media windows retrived and filtered from json which can view, click and sort.

 if you're watching this sample with Chrome,please disable web sercurity first.
 Or you won't see it.